 We work with athletes and individuals who aspire to be athletic to develop and maintain their potential utilizing the following techniques

 Current research demonstrates that static stretching prior to activity decreases motor unit recruitment, motor unit synchronization, and rate of force production.
 This would be contraindicated prior to initiating dynamic functional activities.
 Active flexibility and controlled dynamic flexibility decrease antagonistic inhibition and increase motor neuron excitability.
-It is more appropriate to perform a dynamic functional warm-up prior to activity and then perform static stretching for a warm-down post activity.
+It is more appropriate to perform a dynamic functional warm-up prior to activity.

 Core and Extremity Stability